 We all ran over to the terminal, getting there with plenty of time for kissing and hugging to say goodbye.
 As the bus boarded, we noticed Troy and Venus doing the same.
 They winked their approval.

-Walking back to the Yard, Jack and I started hitting each other on the arm, giggling and conscious that we had weathered a stormy weekend and ended it together.
+Walking back to the Yard, Jack and I started hitting each other on the arm, giggling and conscious that we had weathered a stormy weekend and still ended it together.

 “Think they still want to go out with us?”
 Jack asked.